 Tip #1: Your Health Is an Investment, Not an Expense

-If you don’t read any other tip, this is the one you should hold on to.
+If you don’t read any other tips, this is the one you should hold on to.

 Too many people today think of their health as an expense that should be done as cheaply as possible.
 This isn’t to suggest that you should only pay for the most expensive doctor or healthcare that you can buy, but to simply ignore issues or to “wait until later”, is a huge mistake.

-Everyone has their priorities, but, let’s look at facts.
-A great many people in society have no problem spending thousands on a designer handbag, clothing, or car but aren’t interested in spending more than a few dollars, if any, on their own health.
+Everyone has their priorities, but, let’s look at the facts.
+A great many people in society have no problem spending thousands on designer handbags, clothing, or car but aren’t interested in spending more than a few dollars, if any, on their own health.

 Don’t get us wrong, a nice car is a great perk and will make you feel good for a while, but those good feelings will be just a memory if you can’t drive it because your neck hurts so much you can’t turn your head.